-Supercritical fluid extraction (SFE) of A. annua L. leaves with supercritical carbon dioxide (SC-CO2) was performed using a laboratory-scale high-pressure extraction system (HPEP, NOVA, Effretikon, Switzerland) under the conditions described in our previous work [34].
-The extraction was carried out at a pressure of 300 bar, a temperature of 40 °C, and a duration of 3 h, with a CO2 flow rate of 0.194 kg/h.
-The separator was kept at a pressure of 15 bar and a temperature of 23 °C during the entire process.
+Supercritical fluid extraction (SFE) of A. annua L. leaves with supercritical carbon dioxide (SC-CO2) was performed using a laboratory-scale high-pressure extraction system (HPEP, NOVA, Effertikon, Switzerland), under the conditions described in our previous work [34].
+The extraction was carried out at a pressure of 300 bar, a temperature of 40°C and a duration of 3 hours with a CO2 flow rate of 0.194 kg/h.
+The separator was kept at a pressure of 15 bar and a temperature of 23°C during the entire process.
 The SC-CO2 extract was then collected in glass vials and stored at -20 °C until analysis.

-Selection and preparation of A. annua L. test samples for in vitro anti-SARS-CoV-2 evaluation
+Selection and preparation of A. annua L. test samples for in-vitro anti-SARS-CoV-2 evaluation

-The selection of A. annua L. samples for in vitro testing of efficacy against the SARS-CoV-2 Alpha variant was based on the analysis of two target sesquiterpenoids: artemisinin and arteannuin B. These compounds were found in two different types of extracts from A. annua L.: the SC-CO2 extract and the EtOH extract, which required the simultaneous application of different analytical techniques for their analysis.
-Artemisinin in the crude extracts obtained with SC-CO2 and EtOH was quantified by high-performance liquid chromatography with diode-array detection (HPLC-DAD), while arteannuin B in the SC-CO2 extract was analyzed by gas chromatography-mass spectrometry (GC-MS).
+The selection of A. annua L. samples for in-vitro testing of efficacy against the SARS-CoV-2 Alpha variant was based on the analysis of two target sesquiterpenoids: artemisinin and arteannuin B. These compounds were found in two different types of extracts from A. annua L.: the SC-CO2 extract and the EtOH extract, which required the simultaneous application of different analytical techniques for their analysis.
+The artemisinin in the crude extracts obtained with SC-CO2 and EtOH was quantified by high-performance liquid chromatography with diode-array detection (HPLC-DAD), while the arteannuin B in the SC-CO2 extract was analyzed by gas chromatography-mass spectrometry (GC-MS).
 The initial inclusion criterion for testing the antiviral activity of the crude SC-CO2 and EtOH extracts was the presence of both target analytes in the analyzed samples.

-After fractionation of the complex EtOH crude extract of A. annua L. into 85 fractions by HSCCC, the effluent and the purity of the fractions with respect to the target sesquiterpenoids were monitored by thin-layer chromatography (TLC).
-TLC analysis was performed on silica gel 60 F{254} aluminum plates (Merck, Darmstadt, Germany) with a hexane/ethyl acetate (3:1, v/v) eluent.
+After fractionation of the complex EtOH crude extract of A. annua L. into 85 fractions by HSCCC, the effluent and purity of the fractions with respect to the target sesquiterpenoids were monitored by thin-layer chromatography (TLC).
+TLC analysis was performed on silica gel 60 F245 aluminum plates (Merck, Darmstadt, Germany) with a hexane/ethyl acetate (3:1, v/v) eluent.
 Artemisinin and arteannuin B were detected after derivatization with anisaldehyde-sulfuric acid reagent at 366 nm.

-LC-ESI-QTOF-MS/MS analysis was performed to identify the target sesquiterpenoids in the EtOH crude extract and in selected HSCCC fractions after the results of TLC monitoring became available.
-Fractions confirmed to contain artemisinin by both TLC and LC-ESI-QTOF-MS/MS were pooled, the solvent was removed under reduced pressure, and they were designated as the artemisinin fraction.
-All fractions that eluted before the artemisinin fraction and were confirmed to be free of artemisinin by both TLC and LC-ESI-QTOF-MS/MS were pooled, the solvent was removed under reduced pressure, and they were designated as the artemisinin knock-out fraction.
+LC-ESI-QTOF-MS/MS analysis was performed to identify the target sesquiterpenoids in the EtOH crude extract and in selected HSCCC fractions after the results of TLC monitoring were available.
+Fractions confirmed to contain artemisinin by both TLC and LC-ESI-QTOF-MS/MS were pooled, the solvent was removed under reduced pressure and designated as the artemisinin fraction.
+All fractions that eluted before the artemisinin fraction and were confirmed to be free of artemisinin by both TLC and LC-ESI-QTOF-MS/MS were pooled, the solvent was removed under reduced pressure and designated as the artemisinin fraction.
 Fractions containing arteannuin B, as confirmed by TLC and LC-ESI-QTOF-MS/MS, were evaporated to dryness under reduced pressure and designated as the arteannuin B fraction.

-The following crude extracts and fractions were tested for their in vitro anti-SARS-CoV-2 activity: (1) SC-CO2 extract; (2) EtOH crude extract; (3) Artemisinin knock-out fraction; (4) Arteannuin B fraction; (5) Artemisinin.
-DMSO was chosen as the solvent for the in vitro experiments, and the stock solutions were stored at -20 °C until analysis.
+The following crude extracts and fractions were tested for their in-vitro anti-SARS-CoV-2 activity: $1 - SC-CO_2$ extract; 2 - EtOH crude extract; 3 - Artemisinin knock out fraction; <math>4 - Arteannuin B fraction; 5 - Artemisinin.
+DMSO was chosen as the solvent for the in-vitro experiments, and the stock solutions were stored at -20°C until analysis.
 All sample dilutions were prepared with cell culture medium prior to the experiments.

-LC-ESI-QTOF-MS/MS analysis of targeted sesquiterpenoids
+Liquid chromatography-electrospray ionization-quadrupole time-of-flight-mass spectrometry (LC-ESI-QTOF-MS/MS) analysis of targeted sesquiterpenoids